Semien, Perez help Rangers win 2-1 to sweep NL-champ Phils

-ARLINGTON, Texas (AP) Marcus Semien drove in the go-ahead run with an RBI single in the fifth inning.
-Josh Jung homered and the Texas Rangers completed a season-opening series sweep of the defending NL champion Philadelphia Phillies with a 2-1 victory Sunday night.
+ARLINGTON, Texas — Marcus Semien drove in the go-ahead run with an RBI single in the fifth inning.
+Josh Jung homered and the Texas Rangers completed a season-opening series sweep of the defending NL champion Philadelphia Phillies with a 2-1 victory.

 Martin Perez (1-0) allowed one run in 5 2/3 innings to win his season debut after setting career marks for ERA and strikeouts last season.
 Perez left with runners on first and second before Brock Burke, the first of three Texas relievers, retired Cristian Pache on a first-pitch foul out down the first-base line.